poult-lab/daily-word/english_words_ learning.md

 "used to describe a person or thing that takes the place of, or is used instead of, sb/sth else"

 [noun] {**Surrogate** is also a noun.} Arms control should not be made into a surrogate for peace.

-07.latex  [ˈleɪteks]

-[noun] latex gloves [glʌvz] . "a thick white liquid that is produced by some plants and trees, especially rubber trees.
-Latex becomes solid when exposed to air, and is used to make medical products."

-[noun] "an artificial substance similar to this that is used to make paints, glues, etc."